 How much does cataract surgery cost with no insurance?

-The cost of cataract surgery without insurance can be more than several thousand dollars per eye.
-As with any surgical procedure, that number will vary depending on your surgeon, where you get care and other factors.
-With insurance, some or all of those cataract operation costs may be covered.
+If you don’t have insurance, the cost of cataract surgery may be high.
+It can cost more than a few thousand dollars per eye.
+The cost may go up or down based on your surgeon, where you get care and other factors.
+If you have insurance, some or all of those costs may be covered.

 How much does Medicare pay for cataract removal?